hungryfoolishwork/.github/profile/README.md

-We are witnessing a shift towards _declarative_ tools.
+We are experiencing a shift towards _declarative_ tools.
 They are more empowering, more personal and they just _feel right_.
 Hungry, Foolish is an indy software studio looking to have some fun building for this era. _More to come!_